fbpx

 Guided by the Princeville Floodprint, a plan developed by NC State Coastal Dynamics Design Lab in partnership with town leaders, CTNC and our partners are implementing conservation solutions through a multi-year, phased approach that is guided by data and oriented toward achieving the goals of Princeville’s people.

-As we enter into Phase II, the project will expand beyond the school seeking to convert vacant land to productive community benefits.
-This includes restoring acres of wetland to better manage flood water and establishing a model community garden in partnership with the Town.
-We will also continue the partnership with Conservation Corps NC to hire youth to construct a walking trail at Heritage Park.
-(2022-2023)
+Phase II of the project expanded beyond the school and sought to convert vacant land into productive community benefits.
+This included restoring acres of wetland to manage flood water better and establishing a model community garden in partnership with the Town.
+The Collaborative continued to partner with Conservation Corps NC to hire youth to construct a walking trail at Heritage Park.

 In the News